masterajima/Mvc-paperapp/README.md

 -- GOALS FOR NEXT DAY OF DEVELOPMENT --
 - pick a cool font
 - change background colour of header
-- find some pictures of zippers
+- find some pictures of zip paper or gift paper
-- maybe some cool zipper animation for content
+- maybe some cool card animation for content
-- about employees (About Us)
+- about gifts (About Us)
     -> display in sections
     -> hard coded